 How to get an eco-friendly Christmas tree?

 Who doesn’t love to gather the family to decorate a Christmas tree?
-The hardest decision is to decide which type and size of the Christmas Tree.
+The hardest decision is to decide which type and size of Christmas Tree.
 Mind that reusing your tree or having a real tree is a better sustainable option than purchasing a plastic one.

 Well, here are some sustainable Christmas tree options.